leotapiart/todofrontendmentor/README.md

-# React + Vite
+# React + Vite + Tailwindcss

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+I've just completed a front-end coding challenge from @frontendmentor! 🎉

+You can see my solution here: https://www.frontendmentor.io/solutions/responsive-page-todos-using-react-with-vite-and-tailwindcss-O6OiBSIArZ

+Any suggestions on how I can improve are welcome!